Status: Optional add-on · In internal testing · Beta shortly

 Incident response (Art.
 33, 34 GDPR)

 A data protection incident must be reported to the supervisory authority within 72 hours unless it is unlikely to result in a risk.
-The module structures the intake: what happened, which data is affected, how many persons, what risk, what immediate measures.
-A 72-hour deadline is automatically set.
-The notification to the supervisory authority is drafted, the data subject notification is supported with templates where applicable.
+An AI quick-triage supports the intake: classification, risk assessment, notification-obligation recommendation and a measures guide — all as drafts.
+A 72-hour clock runs automatically.
+The notification to the supervisory authority (Art.
+33) and the notification of affected persons (Art.
+34) are produced as ready-to-send letters.
 Every step is traceable in the audit log.

 Audit trail across the entire DPMS